 Notice and request for comments.

 The Department of the Treasury, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
 3506(c)(2)(A)).
-Currently, the IRS is soliciting comments concerning Form 5304-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) (Not Subject to the Designated Financial Institution Rules), Form 5305-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) (for Use With a Designated Financial Institution), and Notice 98-4, SIMPLE IRA Plan Guidance.
+Currently, the IRS is soliciting comments concerning Form 5304-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)—Not for Use With a Designated Financial Institution; Form 5305-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)—for Use With a Designated Financial Institution; Notice 98-4, Simple IRA Plan Guidance

 FOR FURTHER INFORMATION CONTACT:

-Title: Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) (Not Subject to the Designated Financial Institution Rules) (Form 5304-SIMPLE); Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) (for Use With a Designated Financial Institution) (Form 5305-SIMPLE); SIMPLE IRA Plan Guidance (Notice 98-4).
+Title: Form 5304-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)—Not for Use With a Designated Financial Institution, Form 5304-SIMPLE; Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)—for Use With a Designated Financial Institution, Form 5305-SIMPLE; SIMPLE IRA Plan Guidance (Notice 98-4).

 OMB Number: 1545-1502.

 Form Number: Form 5304-SIMPLE, Form 5305-SIMPLE, and Notice 98-4.